vinstic-myshell/myshell-doc-en/faq/token-economy.md

 #### What is MyShell Genesis Pass?

-Please refer to [#glossary](../product-manual/membership-system-and-robot-rights-(tbd).md#glossary "mention")
+Please refer to [#glossary](../product-manual/membership-system-and-robot-benefits-(tbd).md#glossary "mention")

 #### When will the Token be issued?

-In the second half of 2023, we will conduct an IDO
+In the second half of 2023, we will conduct an IDO.